Yellowjackets (TV series): Development

 Cannibalism is revolting and we have a moral aversion to it.
 It represents the complete deconstruction of society.
 We all agree there isn't anything more taboo.
 It's the most extreme distillation of everything that it is to be a human being ...
 There's obviously the survival aspect of it but there's also something so fascinating to me about the different ways in which the act has functioned in various societies ...
 For these girls, this is the ultimate cost and consequence of true and absolute freedom.
 They're never more alive than when they're in this feral state and it plagues them as adults ... moral codes are broken but we wanted to find the why and the humanity even within the outcome.

 The show takes place in New Jersey, the state Lyle and Nickerson both grew up in.
-The duo are credited as showrunners alongside Jonathan Lisco, who was brought to the series by executive producer Karyn Kusama.
+The duo is credited as showrunners alongside Jonathan Lisco, who was brought to the series by executive producer Karyn Kusama.

 On December 16, 2021, after the first five episodes aired, Showtime renewed the series for a second season.
 Levine said that the network had "not heard the pitch for season 2, the writers ... are going to come together in January."
 On the planned length of the show, Lyle and Nickerson stated in January 2022 that the story will inform them how many seasons it will be.
 "We have no interest in dragging this show out past its due time.
 We do have a multiseason arc; we strongly feel we have multiple seasons of story to tell.
 But at a certain point, we're going to realize that the story wants to end.
 And I hope that the audience is reassured that we don't intend to beat a dead horse."
 In February, Levine said the creators had "always given us hints about things to come, but we haven't done a long-range plan.
 We wanted to make the first season count. ...
 I love that they have some general idea of a five-year arc, but we take it one season at a time and get very granular about making it satisfying."
 By May 2022, the writers were stated to be in the initial stage of writing the scripts for season two.

 On December 15, 2022, three months ahead of the second-season premiere, Showtime renewed the series for a third season.
 Writing began on May 1, 2023, but halted the next day in accordance with the 2023 Writers Guild of America strike.
 In June 2023, Lyle said that a bonus episode would air between the second and third seasons.
 However, in December 2024, Lyle confirmed its delay: "The truth is that there is a bonus episode but we may need to wait a bit longer for it."